USDA Opens 2022 Signup for Dairy Margin Coverage, Expands Program for Supplemental Production

 Additional Dairy Assistance

 Additional details on these changes to DMC and DIPP can be found in a rule that will be published soon in the Federal Register.
 This rule also included information on the new Oriental Fruit Fly Program as well as changes to FSA conservation programs.
-To view a copy of the rule, you may view the Dairy Margin Coverage rule (PDF, 537 KB).
+A copy of the rule is available here.

 More Information